 Raja Ampat islands

 Raja Ampat are located in West Papua province.
 There are four main islands and hundreds of smaller ones.
 It’s the place to be to go diving.
+Here’s a guide to go diving in Raja Ampat!
 There are more than 530 species of coral, 700 species of mollusk and 1,300 types of fish.
 On the islands, you can also watch wonderful birds.
 Raja Ampat means “Four Kings” and since it’s a remote place, few people go there.
 It truly feels like heaven on earth.
 Click here to find your accommodation.

 Lombok is a great alternative to Bali.
 It’s an island with fewer tourists but great surfing hotspots, beautiful beaches, and impressive waterfalls such as Tiu Kelep or Sendang Gile.
 In Lombok, you can climb Mount Rinjani with a guide, go to the markets in Mataram or relax in the Gili islands.
 I’d suggest basing yourself in South Lombok and go on day trips all over the islands.
 Click here to find your accommodation.
 Click here to find the best activities.